kyma-project/kyma/docs/04-operation-guides/security/sec-04-ingress-egress-traffic.md

 The prerequisite is having the [Certificate Management](https://gardener.cloud/docs/concepts/networking/cert-managment/) and [External DNS Management](https://gardener.cloud/docs/concepts/networking/dns-managment/#external-dns-management) components installed and properly configured.
 The Certificate Management uses the default issuer for generating certificates.

-Once you deploy Kyma, Kyma CLI reads the pre-configured domain and uses it for issuing the certificate.
-You can also provide the domain as an override during the deployment process.
+Once you deploy Kyma on a Gardener cluster, Kyma CLI reads the pre-configured domain and uses it for issuing the certificate.
+If you use a non-Gardener cluster, you have to provide the domain as an override during the deployment process.
 The Certificate is a Custom Resource managed by Gardener, and is a wildcard certificate for the whole domain.
 The certificate's validity depends on the configuration details.
 For more information, read the official Gardener documentation.

 ## Egress